jlewi/foyle/docs/content/en/docs/tech-notes/tn012_costs.md

 2. A user starts editing the cell
 3. As the user edits the cell (e.g. types text), Foyle generates suggested cells to insert based on the current context of the cell.

-   * The suggested cells are inserted as a Ghost Cell
+   * The suggested cells are inserted as ghost cells

 4. User switches to a different cell

-We refer to the sequence of events as above as a session.
+We refer to the sequence of events above as a session.
 Each session is associated with a cell that the user is editing.
 The session starts when the user activates that cell and the session ends when the user switches to a different cell.

 ## How Much Does Claude Cost